coldnebo/dcs-si-exporter/README.md

 charts.)

 Here is a Google Map [showing these airports](https://www.google.com/maps/d/edit?mid=17LsH1wD7aLzbGcjq3vYdhXnbpZUCl78&usp=sharing) on the map if you want to know where they are.

+UPDATE: We now support ALL maps for DCS, so any map you have will work.
+This greatly expands the list of available airports past these 4 areas.
+I'll leave this up, but you can also do your flight planning by looking in the DCS Mission editor and looking for airports that have working ILS/TACAN and then searching Navigraph for the ICAO code of that airport.
+Most of the time this will get you the charts to fly.
+ENJOY!

 ### Caucasus